 The processes are shown in the table below, allocated by process group and knowledge area.

-Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013, Table 3-1, Page 61.
+Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Sixth Edition, Project Management Institute, Inc., 2017, Table 1-4, Page 25.

 PMBOK is a registered mark of the Project Management Institute, Inc.

 PMI, PMP and PMBOK are registered marks of the Project Management Institute, Inc.